byrddroppings/JavascriptCrashCourse/Session1.md

 console.log(NaN === NaN);	// false
 ```

-We will see more advanced examples of working with a variable number of arguments, passing functions as arguments to other functions, constructing new functions at runtime, and returning functions as values of other functions in a subsequent class.

 **Immediately invoked functions** are functions that are execute as soon as they are defined.
 Since variables are scoped at the function level, this can be a useful technique for containing the scope of variables:

 ```js